 |Humanities or Social Science course (3 credits)||Humanities or Social Science course (3 credits)|

-The Open Option student may not have the same level of access to engineering department courses as is available to students already rostered in that major department.
-The first-year experience coordinator assists students in developing full-time semester course schedules; some substitution or rotation of courses may be necessary to provide the student with a complete schedule.
-For example, the Engineering Projects course may be taken either in the fall or spring semester.
+The Open Option student may not have the same level of access to engineering department courses as is available to students already rostered in that major department/program.
+The Open Option Advisor assists students in developing full-time semester course schedules; some substitution or rotation of courses may be necessary to provide the student with a complete schedule.
+For example, the engineering projects courses may be taken either in the fall or spring semester.

 Open Option students are subject to all academic rules and policies of the College of Engineering and Applied Science.
 Students also are required to satisfy any remaining Minimum Academic Preparation Standards (MAPS) that are required for graduation.